Ayush-Warikoo/chess-db-project/README.md

 1. Run `npm run load-sample-data`
 2. Compare the output to test-sample.out

+### Installing Stock Fish Engine

+1. Download from https://stockfishchess.org/download/ the appropriate executable for the Stock Fish Engine based on your computer architecture
+2. Locate the path of the executable/application file from the download
+3. Add this file path to the STOCK_FISH_ENG_PATH variable in the dev.env or .env file

 ## Running the Application Locally

 1. Run the backend